Filing

 Processing of Filing

+You should monitor the status of your filing by going to Case Access (header above) and searching the case number or name.
 Please be aware that the filing system at Wayne County Probate Court is a manual electronic process, as this Court is not yet a true “e-filing court”.
 After your filing has been processed, you will receive notice to pay any requisite fees.
+You do not need to email the court once payment is made.
 To make payment of fees and to check the status of your filing, see the Court’s website under Case Access; follow the instructions.

 Hearing dates may not be scheduled, and updated Letters may not be received for roughly one to three days after payment has been made.